RamlaBurhan/ProjectBasedLearning/2.LEMP_Stack/README.md

 # Deployment of a LEMP Stack on an AWS EC2 Instance

 ## Description
 This project provides a step-by-step guide to installing, configuring and integrating each component of the LEMP stack (Linux, Nginx, MySQL and PHP) on an AWS EC2 instance.
-The goal is to set up a fully functional web server environment for deploying applications
+The goal is to set up a fully functional web server environment for deploying applications.

 ---